SoftUni-Internal/interactive-content/RO/00-Final-Exam/01-Problem-02-RO.md

 Imprimarea pe consolă depinde de rezultate:

-- Dacă George a îmbunătățit înregistrarea, imprimăm:
+- Dacă George a depășit recordul, imprimați:

 "**Yes!
 The new record is** \{**George's time**\} **seconds.**"

-- Dacă NU a îmbunătățit înregistrarea, imprimăm:
+- Dacă NU a depășit recordul, imprimați:

 "**No!
 He was** \{**time needed**\} **seconds slower.**"

-Rezultatul trebuie să fie **formatat** la a doua cifră după punctul zecimal
+Rezultatul trebuie să fie **formatat** la a doua cifră după punctul zecimal.

 ## Exemplu